-Upon taking delivery of the aluminum topper, was surprised by how lightweight the unit is even with doors and panel attached and how the seller and I could slide it forward under my existing lumber rack for a tight fit.
+Upon taking delivery of the aluminum topper, was surprised by how lightweight the unit is even with doors and panel attached.
+It slid right into place.

 The topper is constructed of 1×1″ square aluminum skeleton ribs, skinned with painted aluminum sheet, and interior lined with thin speaker box carpet.